 7-8 (Excellent) Evaluate, synthesise Perspective (multiple viewpoints), Systems Thinking (interconnections) Evaluates competing arguments, synthesises across sources, identifies systemic patterns

-This mapping does something that standard Bloom's Taxonomy guidance does not do for the MYP context: it gives you a concrete cognitive operation to design around, not just a verb to look for in student writing.
-"Analyse" is an instruction to students.
+This mapping does something that standard Bloom (Bloom, 1956)'s Taxonomy guidance (Bloom, 1956) does not do for the MYP context: it gives you a concrete cognitive operation to design around, not just a verb to look for in learner writing.
+"Analyse" is an instruction to learners.
 "Cause and Effect" is the thinking structure you build the task around.

-The distinction matters because Bloom's verbs describe what you want students to do in their response.
+The distinction matters because Bloom's verbs describe what you want learners to do in their response.
 The Thinking Framework operations describe the mental structure that makes that response possible.
-When you design a task that requires Cause and Effect thinking, you are not just hoping students will analyse.
+When you design a task that requires Cause and Effect thinking, you are not just hoping learners will analyse.
 You are building the question so that analysis is the only way to answer it.

-Norman Webb (1997) made a similar argument with his Depth of Knowledge framework: the cognitive demand is a property of the task, not the student's response.
-A Webb's Depth of Knowledge level 1 task cannot produce level 4 responses regardless of how capable the student is.
+Norman Webb (1997) made a similar argument with his Depth of Knowledge framework: the cognitive demand is a property of the task, not the learner's response.
+A Depth of Knowledge level 1 task cannot produce level 4 evidence regardless of how capable the learner is.
 The same logic applies here.
-If your MYP task only requires Classify thinking, you cannot award level 7 even if a student's response is beautifully written.
+If your MYP task only requires Classify thinking, you cannot award level 7 even if a learner's response is beautifully written.

 Designing Assessment Tasks at Each Level